 There is no doubt we have much to celebrate.
 Just over a decade ago, we had no communities saving in excess of 90% of the animals.
 Since then, about 90 communities representing some 300 cities have reached that threshold.
 That is news we should all celebrate.
 Ultimately, however, the bigger question we should be asking is not just whether a shelter’s save rate is in the 90% range, but whether it is truly providing each and every animal that enters that facility with every existing lifesaving option?
 Is it doing everything it should be to save the remaining animals who are still losing their lives?
 Thankfully, many of the newest shelter directors to join the 90% club are thirsty for the knowledge that would allow them to push their rates even higher.

-So let’s celebrate when communities reach 90th percentile save rates.
+So let’s celebrate when communities reach a 90% save rate.
 Let’s celebrate the fact that better than one new community per week crossed that milestone in 2012.
 Let’s encourage others to do the same.
 And then let’s encourage them to push on.
 In short, keep on keepin’ on.

 * We did not perform “owner requested euthanasia,” but instead allowed the owner to surrender the animal and then we made the determination based on a medical assessment, whether the animal was treatable.
 In other words, we did not kill healthy or treatable animals simply because we were asked to do so.
 Instead, the animal was taken in, treated and adopted out, rather than killed, something that happened on several occasions where the person asked that the animal be killed due to a medical condition they either erroneously believed was not treatable or was beyond their financial ability to do so.

 Have a comment?
 Join the discussion by clicking here.